ualsg/ualsg.netlify.app/content/opportunities/phd.md

 Funding is a very important aspect of doing a PhD and a common obstacle, and it should be considered as early as possible.
 While the current reality of academia is that obtaining longterm and full scholarships for a PhD is unfortunately often difficult and highly competitive, securing funding is not impossible.
 Some of our [graduate students](/people/) and others at our departments have been successful in obtaining it.

+An admission to the PhD programme does not imply a scholarship.
+Most admissions are on a self-funded basis.
+Some scholarships are awarded at the admission stage, while others may be applied to after the self-funded admission.

 There are [scholarship opportunities](https://nusgs.nus.edu.sg/scholarships/) to partially or fully fund your PhD journey, and there are external funding options as well.
 For example, you may want to check the [Singapore International Graduate Award -- SINGA](https://www.a-star.edu.sg/Scholarships/for-graduate-studies/singapore-international-graduate-award-singa).